potts99/Linux-Post-Install/README.md

 # Linux-Automation
-Scripts to Automate Linux Post Install
+Scripts to Automate Ubuntu / Debian Post Install

 # Why
 - If you're like me and break stuff all the time, saving time by not having type out all the commands to set yout machine up post install.